checknixe/nc-validate/README.md

 The comparison is very simple.
 The template file is read and then compared to the structure of each of the files specified on the command line.
-In addition, data integrity is checked; i.e., whether variables contain only fill values or values outside the valid range.
+Optionally, data integrity is checked; i.e., whether variables contain only fill values or values outside the valid range.

 The following items are checked: